 A student may major in more than one field.
 The following restrictions apply:

-1) At least 15 credits of the second major must not be contained within the program plan for the first major (this includes both major courses and required cognate courses).
-Beyond the 15 credits not in common, all other courses applied to the first major may be applied to the second major.
+3) At least 15 credits of the second major must not be contained within the program plan for the primary major.
+(This includes both major courses and required cognate courses.)
+Beyond the 15 credits not in common, all other courses applied to the primary major may be applied to the second major.
 Simply stated, there must be at minimum a 15-credit difference between the two majors.

 A student may earn two degrees (BA, BS, BFA) simultaneously.
 The following restrictions apply: